US STOCKS-Wall Street posts gains driven by banks, healthcare | Business

 Investors are also awaiting the U.S. August inflation report next week for fresh clues on whether the Federal Reserve will hike rates by half or three-quarters of a percentage point at the next policy meeting due Sept.
 20-21.
 Worries over aggressive monetary tightening across the globe stalled equity markets on Thursday after the European Central Bank hiked interest rates by an unprecedented 75 basis points and signaled further hikes.

 Meanwhile, data showed the number of Americans filing new claims for unemployment benefits fell last week to a three-month low, underscoring the robustness of the labor market even as the Fed raises interest rates.
-With increasing odds of another outsized rate hike, the rate-sensitive S&P 500 bank index rose 2.7%.
+With increasing odds of another outsized rate hike, both the rate-sensitive S&P 500 bank index and the S&P 500 health rose.

 The healthcare sector was boosted by news that Regeneron Pharmaceutical Inc's anti-blindness treatment Eylea was shown to work as well when given at a higher dose at a longer interval between injections.
-The drugmaker's shares jumped 18.9%.
+The drugmaker's shares jumped double digits.
 "People are embracing safety.
-Healthcare is a very safe sector and it's still fairly cheap, the same way with the broader financial sector," said Grace Lee, an equity income senior portfolio manager at Boston-based Columbia Threadneedle Investments.
+Healthcare is a very safe sector and it's still fairly cheap, the same way with the broader financial sector," said Lee.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)